 INTRODUCTION:

-The Talent is an [influencer] with a significant number of subscribers and followers to [his/her] channels and platforms.
+The Talent is an [influencer] with a significant number of subscribers and followers to their channels and platforms.
 The Company wishes to make use of the Talent’s services as stated hereunder to promote the Company’s products and services to a wider audience.

 The Lender has agreed to procure that the Talent shall provide certain services and materials for the Company as more particularly described in this Agreement and the parties agree that such services and materials shall be supplied in accordance with the terms of this Agreement.